John Moncur

-John Frederick Moncur (born 22 September 1966) is an English football chairman and former professional footballer.
+John Frederick Moncur (born 22 September 1966) is an English football chairman and former professional player.

-As a player, he was a midfielder notably playing top flight football for Tottenham Hotspur, Swindon Town and West Ham United, with appearances for both the Robins and the Hammers coming in the Premier League.
+As a player he was a midfielder, notably playing top-flight football for Tottenham Hotspur, Swindon Town and West Ham United, with appearances for both the Robins and the Hammers coming in the Premier League.
 He also played in the English Football League for Doncaster Rovers, Cambridge United, Portsmouth, Brentford and Ipswich Town.

-Following retirement, he became chairman of non-league side Grays Athletic, whilst at the club he hired Julian Dicks as manager and Peter Shreeves as director of football.
+Following retirement, he became chairman of non-league side Grays Athletic; whilst at the club, he hired Julian Dicks as manager and Peter Shreeves as director of football.

 Career

-After playing in Tottenham Hotspur's reserve side and having been loaned to several clubs, Swindon Town manager Glenn Hoddle signed Moncur for £80,000 fee, towards the end of the 1991/92 season.
+After playing in Tottenham Hotspur's reserve side and having been loaned to several clubs, Swindon Town manager Glenn Hoddle signed Moncur for an £80,000 fee, towards the end of the 1991/92 season.

 Swindon Town

 He made his debut as a substitute in a 1–0 win over Port Vale on 4 August 1992, his full debut coming four days later, in a 1–1 draw at Millwall.

 Moncur started the following season in the side, but injury spoiled most of the season; he made only fourteen appearances in the league, three of which were as a substitute.
 Returning to fitness before the play-off campaign started he rejoined the squad in place of Micky Hazard.
 Moncur played in the three play-off games — scoring a goal in the second leg of the semi-final at Tranmere Rovers, which helped assure Swindon's place at Wembley in the 1993 Football League First Division play-off final.

 Moncur was almost ever-present in Swindon's Premier League campaign, missing just one game.
 He scored Swindon's first ever goal in the top flight, a 25-yard free-kick in an opening day 3–1 defeat at Sheffield United.
 In a notorious incident, Manchester United's Eric Cantona became frustrated when Moncur held him back after losing the ball, and stamped on Moncur's chest, an offence for which Cantona received a red card.

 At the end of the season, with Swindon relegated, Moncur signed for West Ham United for £1 million in June 1994.